Dipeshtwis/curriculum-html-css/portfolio/sneak_peek.md

 **You should select one template for your personal portfolio in order to proceed with the next steps.**

-### Project milestones
+### Projects list

 You will be building your website portfolio during the first module of the program.
-Here is the list of project milestones.
-You will find details about each of the milestone requirements in the upcoming program activities.
-In some of the milestones you will be working individually, but in others you will be working collaboratively with your coding partner.
+Here is the list of projects that will guide you.
+You will find details about each of the projects requirements in the upcoming program activities.
+In some of the projects you will be working individually, but in others you will be working collaboratively with your coding partner.
-- Milestone 1: Setup and mobile version skeleton
+- Project 1: Setup and mobile version skeleton
-- Milestone 2: Mobile version
+- Project 2: Mobile version
-- Milestone 3: Contact form
+- Project 3: Contact form
-- Milestone 4: Desktop version
+- Project 4: Desktop version
-- Milestone 5: Project deploy
+- Project 5: Project deploy
-- Milestone 6: Evaluate accessibility
+- Project 6: Evaluate accessibility
-- Milestone 7: Add scroll events
+- Project 7: Add scroll events
-- Milestone 8: Details modal
+- Project 8: Details modal
-- Milestone 9: Process user input
+- Project 9: Process user input
-- Milestone 10: Preserve data in the browser
+- Project 10: Preserve data in the browser